rnabioco/rnaedits/README.md

 ## rnaedits

-  Pipeline and scripts for manuscript:
+  Pipeline and scripts for detecting rna editing

->Kent A. Riemondy, Austin E. Gillen, Emily White, Lori K. Bogren, Jay R. Hesselberth, Sandra L. Martin Dynamic Temperature-Sensitive A-to-I RNA editing in the Brain of a Heterothermic Mammal during Hibernation (to be submitted)

 ### Trackhub